bg-write/google-books-collector/README.md

 ## Next Steps (Icebox)

-- Refactor and break down the search command algorithm.
+- Further refactor and break down the search command algorithm (can always simplify).
-- Add loops to the search command to allow users to add more than just one book to their reading list; encountered a bug here and ran out of time to address this for the first draft.
-- Store updated user data from the search command into the reading list found in the view command.
+- Add ability to remove specific books from current reading list (a "remove" ability was not requested in this specific technical assessment)
-- Better account for user mistakes and error handling while searching for books - Ex. typing in "harry potter" instead of "harry-potter".
+- Better account for user mistakes and error handling while searching for books.
+Ex. typing in "harry potter" instead of "harry-potter", searching for more than 40 books in one search, adding the same book twice.

 ## The Developer